Colonial Cottage Museum, Merriwa

-The Colonial Cottage Museum is a heritage-listed former cottage and now museum at Bow Street, Merriwa, Upper Hunter Shire, New South Wales, Australia.
+The Colonial Cottage Museum is a heritage-listed former cottage and now museum at Bow Street, Merriwa, in the Hunter Region of New South Wales, Australia.
 It is also known as Merriwa Cottage and Cottage Museum.
 The property is owned by the Upper Hunter Shire Council and was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The cottage was built between 1847 and 1856 as a private residence.
 The cottage was made from local sandstone quarried that was pushed down on timber slabs.
 The cottage served as a series of banking businesses until the 1950s when it became a private residence.
 The original building consisted of four rooms, a cellar area and a separate kitchen at the rear of the building, since removed.

 Heritage listing

 The Colonial Cottage Museum was listed on the New South Wales State Heritage Register on 2 April 1999.